 - Breakfast.
-If you are offering eggs (depending on prices in your area these days!), hash browns, muffins or biscuits, toast, milk, produce, or whatever you enjoy at a breakfast bar, everyone will have full plates.
+If you offer eggs, hash browns, muffins or biscuits, toast, milk, produce (or whatever you enjoy at a breakfast bar), everyone will have full plates.

 - Mexican.
 Our family loves tacos, and with a variety of toppings available, they don’t mind using beans rather than meat at the bottom.
 Plus it’s easy to use your typical spices and seasonings in the beans to make it taste more like your usual meat.

 - Soups.
 A hearty potato soup is great comfort food!
 Or use a 3 bean chili rather than your regular meaty chili.